 - a written domestic relationship agreement or termination agreement under the Domestic Relationships Act 1994

-- an agreement to purchase another property in the two years leading up to the transaction date that was subsequently cancelled.
+- an agreement to purchase another home in the two years leading up to the transaction date that was subsequently cancelled.

-- in situations in which you cannot live in the property because of an unavoidable or unforeseen circumstance, such as a health-related issue, and
+- you cannot live at the home because of an unavoidable or unforeseen circumstance, such as a health-related issue; and

-- the date you complete the transfer of an eligible property;
+- the settlement date (for an eligible home)

-- the date you receive the Certificate of Occupancy and Use once construction of the new home is finished on an eligible vacant block.
+- the date you receive the Certificate of Occupancy and Use once construction of the new home is finished (for vacant land).